annieguan/CarND-Vehicle-Detection/writeup_template.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+1. To speed things up, instead of extract HOG features from each individual windows as I searched across the image, I extract HOG features just once for the entire region of interest (just the lower half of each frame) and subsample that array for each sliding window.

+2. The challenging part of this project for me is to get rid of false positive and in the meantime, identify the right number of vehicle.
+I tried the various combination of the buffer size to store the heatmap for a series of frames of video  as well as threshold.

+3. My pipleline wont identity the vehicle as soon as it enters the scene as I integrate a heat map over 15 frames of video.
+Also for the fast moving vehicle,  heat wont be get built at the same pixel and would be harder to detect.

+4. Things that I could make it more robust.
+If there are overlap detection window or different scale, I can assign the position of the detection to the centroid of the overlapping windows.
+THe other thing is to use multi-scale windows, use bigger window size for vehicle closer to camera, use the smaller window size for vehicle near horizon.